ArmanKabiri/Word-level-Language-Model-enhanced-by-subword-knowledge/README.md

 ### This language model is written in PyTorch.

-By giving ['word','character'] to the features_level argument, your model first tries to learn subword features (i.e. prefixes, suffixes, etc.) using a character-level CNN.
-Then the extracted feature vector of each word is concatenated with its word embedding, and is finally fed into a n-layer LSTM.
-You are free to try other values for features_level.
+This language model works in three modes.
+Words can be represented by: word embeddings, subword-embeddings (i.e. prefixes, suffixes, etc.), and both.
+Word embeddings can be initialized with pre-trained embeddings or can be learned from scratch.
+The subword-embeddings are learned jointly with the word embeddings using a character-level convolution neural network (CNN).
+Finally, a two-layer LSTM layer is applied on the word representations to learn the word sequences.

 #### To train the model on your own corpus, simply call Train.py with its arguments.